InnaVays/forex-feature-engineering/README.md

 - **Model Training**: Train a Support Vector Machine (SVM) model using the selected profitable indicator combinations as features.
 - **SVM Model Performance Evaluating**

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as necessary, subject to the terms and conditions of the license.

 ## Acknowledgments
 Special thanks to the developers of the TA-Lib library, which was used extensively in the generation of technical indicators and ChatGPT for this marvelous README file.